Complaint, Concern, Compliment Process

 - Phone number

-- Your permission for the Erie St. Clair LHIN to contact you regarding the specific concern.
+- Your permission for our organization to contact you regarding the specific concern.

-- Your understanding that the information you provided may be used by the Erie St. Clair LHIN to address your specific concern.
+- Your understanding that the information you provided may be used by our organization to address your specific concern.

 The Patient Ombudsman is a champion for fairness in Ontario’s health sector organizations and is responsible for investigating complaints related to Ontario’s hospitals, long-term care homes and community care access corporations.

 The Ontario Ombudsman is responsible for investigating complaints related to public sector bodies.
-The Ontario Ombudsman does not investigate hospitals, long-term care homes and community care access corporations (CCACs).
+The Ontario Ombudsman does not investigate hospitals, long-term care homes and community care corporations.

 Regulated Health Professionals